ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

 Figure~\ref{fig:rec_lpips} reports the reconstruction quality, measured via the LPIPS score \citep{LPIPS2018}, as a function of the percentage of model parameters available to the attacker.
 The x-axis is plotted on a non-linear scale to improve readability in the low-percentage regime.
 The results are averaged over 200 reconstructed samples and tested across three datasets: MNIST, CIFAR-10, and LFW.
 The findings show that in the full-gradient setting (e.g., FedAvg), all DRAs can almost perfectly reconstruct the original image.
 However, as the proportion of accessible gradients decreases, the reconstruction quality of DLG and iDLG degrades significantly, with LPIPS scores approaching the baseline of random images when only 90\% of the parameters are visible.
 Remarkably, even in the least favourable configuration of \textsc{eris}—with only two aggregators—the system already provides sufficient obfuscation to render reconstruction attacks ineffective, as highlighted by the shaded regions in the figure.
 A different pattern emerges for ROG, which tends to maintain higher reconstruction quality.
 Closer inspection of MNIST and LFW examples, however, reveals that this apparent advantage stems primarily from the trained enhancement decoder.
 This module effectively biases reconstructions toward the training distribution, thereby inflating similarity scores.
 In fact, even when random gradients are passed through the decoder (purple dashed line), the outputs achieve LPIPS values lower than random images, underscoring that the improvement reflects postprocessing artefacts.
 However, once 25\% or fewer gradients are accessible, the reconstructed outputs are severely distorted and no longer capture any semantically meaningful features of the original data.

-To further characterize the privacy guarantees, we evaluate the performance of the more advanced ROG attack---which better reveals residual privacy leakage even in obfuscated settings---across all implemented baselines, as well as several standalone compression methods (Table~\ref{tab:comm_strategies_quality}).
-The results confirm that compression alone is insufficient: both QSGD and uniform quantisation degrade reconstruction quality only at aggressive rates (e.g., $s=4$), while Top-$k$ sparsification becomes effective only at extreme sparsity levels (0.98–0.99), where utility is severely compromised.
+To further characterize the privacy guarantees under stronger adaptive reconstruction settings, we complement the previous analysis with a focused evaluation of ROG and GGL across all implemented baselines and standalone compression mechanisms (Table~\ref{tab:comm_strategies_quality}).
+The results confirm that compression alone is insufficient: both QSGD and uniform quantization degrade reconstruction quality only at aggressive rates (e.g., $s=4$), while Top-$k$ sparsification becomes effective only at extreme sparsity levels (0.98--0.99), where utility is severely compromised.
 Similarly, differentially private training via DP-SGD shows a clear trade-off between privacy and utility: with mild clipping ($\text{clip}=10$) and low noise ($\sigma=10^{-4}$), reconstructions remain close to FedAvg, whereas stronger noise or tighter clipping substantially degrades image quality but at the expense of model performance.
-PriPrune exhibits a comparable pattern, with higher pruning probabilities providing stronger obfuscation but leading to distorted reconstructions and reduced SSIM.
-Finally, \textsc{eris} achieves robust protection even in its least favourable setting ($A=2$ aggregators), and the privacy guarantees strengthen as either the number of aggregators increases or the compression rate $\omega$ increases.
-Notably, at $A=4$ or $\omega\!\geq4$, the reconstruction quality approaches that of random gradients, indicating that \textsc{eris} effectively obfuscates client updates while preserving utility.
+PriPrune exhibits a comparable pattern, with higher pruning probabilities providing stronger obfuscation but relying on increasingly aggressive gradient removal.
+Finally, \textsc{eris} provides robust protection even in its least favorable setting ($A=2$ aggregators), and its privacy guarantees strengthen as the number of aggregators increases or, when combined with DSC, as the compression strength $\omega$ increases.
+Notably, the strongest \textsc{eris} configurations approach the random-gradient baseline under ROG and substantially increase LPIPS under GGL.
+These results indicate that the combination of model partitioning and DSC effectively limits the information available to the attacker, including in the presence of adaptive generative reconstruction, while preserving utility.